LambdaEngineer/LambdaEngineer/README.md

 # i'm Al aka the Lead developer of [Contaminated Logics](https://github.com/contaminatedlogics).
-i know a bit of C++ and Python but i currently suck at it.
+i know a bit of C++, GDScript and Python but i currently suck at coding kinda.

 # Projects that i work on
 ### Changed: Enhanced Edition